oneplaneteducation/open-iot-stem/README.md

   - Uncompress the ZIP by double clicking the file
   - The file will extract to the same directory *../USER/Downloads* by default
   - Navigate to the extracted folder and open it for later use
+### Code Workspace
-- Install Arduino interactive desktop environment (IDE)
+- Arduino interactive desktop environment (IDE)
   - Download
   - Update Boards
   - Update libs
+## Coding
-- Update LoRaWAN secrets and keys
+- Add LoRaWAN secrets and keys
-- Compile and build code
+- Compile and build
-- Flash device
+- Flash program device
 - ?LoRaWAN integration?
 - Verify and debug
-  - Check Serial
+  - Serial data
-  - ?Check LoRaWAN dashboard and integrations?
+    - GPS data
+    - Sensor data